 Such a generic format is actually independent of H.248, suited for all existing policy control and policy management protocols.

 NOTE - A filter rule is just a dedicated type of a policy rule.
-In scope of this contribution the terms filter rule and policy rule are synonym (however, in general there are also other policy actions than filtering (of packets, flows, traffic, etc)).
+In scope of this Recommendation the terms filter rule and policy rule are synonym (however, in general there are also other policy actions than filtering (of packets, flows, traffic, etc)).

-Figure II.2 recalls again the framework: policy rules are assigned to H.248 contexts, terminations (non-Root or Root) or/and streams.
+Figure II.2 illustrates the principle: policy rules are assigned to H.248 contexts, terminations (non-Root or Root) or/and streams.
 Policy rules may be signalled, but correspondent H.248 property values may be also provisioned.
-There's thus a signalling and management aspect (or policy control and policy management).
+There is thus a signalling and management aspect (or policy control and policy management), see also clause 6.3.

 Figure II.2 – General principle for (DPI) policy rules

+II.2 Examples of generic DPI and non-DPI Policy Rules

-II.2.2 Non-DPI scenarios
+II.2.1 Non-DPI scenarios

-We'd like to recall first some non-DPI policing scenarios.
+This category refers to “legacy packet inspection” use cases (classified as non-DPI policing scenarios in clause 5.1).

-II.2.2.1 Example I: "Packet size range policing"
+II.2.1.1 Example I: "Packet size range policing"

-This example illustrates packet size range policing:
+This example illustrates packet size range policing (Table II.2):